daimahou/documentation/docs/abilities/ability-asset/index.md

 # Ability

 The most fundamental part of Abilities is the Ability asset.
-It represent an action a character can perform in-game and comes packed with a collection of flexible and independent features that can be used to customize and control the way abilities work and feel in your game.
+It represents an action a character can perform in-game and comes packed with a collection of flexible and independent features that can be used to customize and control the way abilities work and feel in your game.

 ## Creating an ability